 Why should your dog's eyes be examined?

-Loss of sight reduces the ability to communicate with the outside world.
-It is therefore important to regularly examine your dog's eyes to be able to detect diseases early on that can cause pain or loss of vision.
+Vision loss impairs the ability to communicate with the outside world, so it is important to have your dog's eyes examined regularly to detect early signs of disease that can cause pain or vision loss.

-The annual health check at your vet includes a superficial examination of the eyes, but we also recommend that you carry out an eye examination of the dog when it is 1, 4 and 7 years old.
-An eye examination is a more comprehensive eye examination, both of the eye's surroundings and surfaces, as well as of the structures inside the eyes.
+The annual health check at your veterinarian includes a superficial examination of the eyes, but we also recommend that you perform an ophthalmology examination of your dog when he is 1, 4 and 7 years old.
+An ophthalmology examination is a more comprehensive eye examination of both the surroundings and surfaces of the eyes, as well as the structures inside the eyes.

 If you have a breeding dog, the dog's eyes should be examined annually as long as it is used in breeding.
 Dogs of certain breeds should also be examined before sale at 8 weeks of age.
-Are you going to buy a puppy?
-Then you should require the parents to be sighted during the last year.
+If you are buying a puppy, you should require that the parents have had their eyes examined within the last year.

 What is eye lighting?

-Eye examination is an examination of the eye's various structures.
-We examine the retina and the posterior segments of the eye using an opthalmoscope.
-In the front part of the eye, we use a slit lamp.
-We inspect the eyelids, the mucous membranes of the eye, the tear points, the third eyelid, the cornea, the iris, the pupil, the sclera, and the lens.
+Ophthalmology is an examination of the various structures of the eye.
+We examine the retina and the posterior segments of the eye using an ophthalmoscope.
+In the anterior part of the eye, we use a slit lamp.
+We inspect the eyelids, the mucous membranes of the eye, the lacrimal puncta, the third eyelid, the cornea, the iris, the pupil, the sclera and the lens.

-The examination can reveal eye diseases such as "cataracts", various disorders in the retina and front part of the eye.
+The examination can reveal eye diseases such as cataracts, various disorders of the retina and the front part of the eye.

-A number of eye diseases first cause symptoms in animals in adulthood and are difficult to treat once the problems are detected.
-Eye examination of dogs is, together with genetic testing, an important measure to map occurrence and avoid breeding animals with hereditary defects.
+A number of eye diseases first cause symptoms in adult animals and are difficult to treat once the problems are discovered.
+Eye screening of dogs, together with genetic testing, is an important measure to map the incidence and avoid breeding animals with hereditary defects.

 On a general basis, it is recommended that all dogs, regardless of breed, have their eyes scanned as part of a control program for hereditary diseases.
 Eye lighting is also relevant for some purebred cats.